 7. Coriander essential oil can also help with joint and muscle discomfort.
 After a workout, rub Coriander on sore muscles to help soothe and relax them.

 8. Digestion troubles?
 Coriander has you covered.
 Rub Coriander over your stomach to help promote digestion.
 You can also take in a veggie cap to help promote digestion throughout your day.

 9. Coriander is an incredibly popular cooking spice and can be used in so many different dishes.
 (Just do a quick search of Coriander on Pinterest and you will be overwhelmed (and drooling) from all of the different recipes).
 You can easily replace dried coriander with Coriander essential oil.
 When cooking, a little goes a long way so start off with a toothpick amount and go up from there.
 Note: You use a toothpick amount by sticking a toothpick in the essential oil bottle and then swirling it into your dish.
 It is only a tiny amount, but you will quickly realize that it adds a huge punch of flavor.

-10. The calming aroma of Coriander essential oil can also help with nervousness and anxiety.
+10. The calming aroma of Coriander essential oil can also help with nervousness and anxious feelings.
 When you are feeling nervous, diffuse Coriander or put a drop in your hand and inhale to help promote feelings of relaxation and calmness.